Assistance programs St. Clair County Illinois

 Call the community action agency at (618) 277-6790.

 Society of St. Vincent Belleville is a leading charity in the region.
 They administer a number of services for the country and the entire southern part of the state.
 Resources include emergency financial assistance for food, rent and energy bills to referrals.
 Some of the more specialty type programs include transportation assistance (such as gasoline vouchers) and limited assistance for health care needs.
+There is also a bargain thrift store in St. Clair County.
 Continue with Saint Vincent Clair County assistance programs.

 Food and nutrition programs from Operation Food Search.
 Supporting the metro area, the hunger prevention hotline run by this agency assistance thousands of families per month.
 Services include referrals to pantries, government resources, and SNAP food stamps, among other resources.
 More on Operation Food Search programs.